-Recently I’ve read several books on the subject of Anne Boleyn – each are very similar but slightly varying take of her and each I have read with an open mind.
+I’ve read several books on the subject of Anne Boleyn – each are very similar with slightly varying take of her, and each I have read with an open mind.
 It is important for me to understand who she was as a person, whether or not she loved Henry or power, and what is her legacy.

 Understanding Anne Boleyn